Stochastic1017/Identifying-CB58-Lyman-Break-Twins/README.md

 queue file from files
 ```

-## Condor output and logs

 The [`output`](https://github.com/Stochastic1017/Identifying-CB58-Lyman-Break-Twins/tree/main/output) and [`log`](https://github.com/Stochastic1017/Identifying-CB58-Lyman-Break-Twins/tree/main/log) files can be found for the first 50 jobs run in parallel.

+## Output Visualization and Interpretation